RyanZim/onessg/README.md

 Let's discuss each line:
 - `_layout: page` Here we are setting a default layout.
 This means we will not have to set `_layout` in each pages' front-matter.
-- `author: Jane Smith` Here we are overriding a default set in `src/_defaults.yaml`.
+- `author: Jane Smith` Here we are overriding the default author set in `src/_defaults.yaml`.

 **src/subdirectory/subpage.html**:
 ```html
 <p>Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.</p>
 ```

 Note that we have omitted the front-matter.
 The defaults from the `_defaults` file in this directory and parent directories (up to `src/`) will apply.

 We will run onessg again: